kevin0932/demon/thesis_scripts/framework/README.md

   - save relative pose predictions to text file

 * auto_visualinspection.sh
-  - (mandatory but useless in the final pipeline) manually select the image pairs that will be considered:just for the compatibility with old scripts
+  - (mandatory but useless in the final pipeline) manually select the image pairs that will be considered: just for the compatibility with old scripts

 * auto_retrieve_good_image_pairs_and_save_optical_flow_files.sh
   - retrieve "good" image pairs that DeMoN will mostly give reliable predictions [thresholds should be tuned!]